Skip navigation

 What is it used for?

-An IGF-1 test is used to diagnose growth hormone disorders, including:
+An IGF-1 test is used to detect and monitor growth hormone disorders, including:

 • GH deficiency.
 In children, GH is essential for normal growth and development.
 A GH deficiency can cause a child to grow more slowly and be much shorter than children of the same age.
 In adults, GH deficiency can lead to low bone density and reduced muscle mass.

 • GH insensitivity, also known as Laron syndrome.
-This is a rare genetic disorder in which the body is unable to use the growth hormone it produces.
-It also causes slowed growth rate and shorter than normal height in children.
+This is a rare genetic disorder in which your body is unable to use the growth hormone it produces.
+It causes a slowed growth rate in children and shorter than normal height.

 • Gigantism.
-This is a rare childhood disorder that causes the body to produce too much growth hormone.
+This rare childhood disorder causes your body to produce too much growth hormone.
 Children with gigantism are very tall for their age and have large hands and feet.

 • Acromegaly.
-This disorder, which affects adults, causes the body to produce too much growth hormone.
+This condition affects adults and causes your body to produce too much growth hormone.
 Adults with acromegaly have thicker than normal bones and enlarged hands, feet, and facial features.

 Why do I need an IGF-1 test?

-Your provider may order an IGF-1 test if you or your child has symptoms of a GH disorder.
+Your health care provider may order an IGF-1 test if you or your child has symptoms of a GH disorder or to monitor treatment for a GH disorder.

 Symptoms of GH deficiency or GH insensitivity in children include: